Esri/calcite-design-system/readme.md

 ### TypeScript with Preact

-For preact applications using TypeScript, you must an additional file to your `tsconfig.json`:
+For preact applications using TypeScript, you must add an additional file to your `tsconfig.json`:

 ```
 "files": [